chrishaigh-twentysix/apache-jmeter/learn-jmeter.md

   ```

 * Any fragments used by the `Module Controller` must have a unique name - the name is used to find the target controller when a test plan is reloaded.
 Best practice is to rename the Controller name from the default to avoid accidental duplication.

+## JSR223 Sampler

+* The JSR223 Sampler allows JSR223 script code to perform a sample or some computation to create/update variables.

+* Java Specification Request 223 (AKA JSR223) can be found [here](https://www.jcp.org/en/jsr/detail?id=223)

+* This has been withdrawn since 2016 because Java 9 has its own internal scripting engine.

+* JSR223 Elements

+  1. JSR223 PreProcessor
+  2. JSR223 Sampler
+  3. JSR223 PostProcessor

+* Use `Parameters` to pass in parameters to script

+* Use `File Name` to refer to script file instead of inline script.